altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/rsu/ug-rsu-agx5e-soc.md

 ### Building the SD Card

 The following commands can be used to create the SD card image used in this example.
+The **rsu_client** application requires to be linked with the libuniLibRSU.so.1 library.
+This can be performed from Linux running in the Agilex 5 device using the **ldconfig** command.
+In this example, we are accomplishing this by adding the **S99linkRSULib.sh** script into the **/etc/rcS.d/ directoyy** in the file system.
+This script will be executed automatically at boot time.
+Notice that this only needs to be done once, after the SD card gets programmed.

 ```bash